milofultz/tinybrainfans/wiki/Programming/git/git.md

 ### Delete All Merged Branches

 To delete all branches that have been merged, start out by pulling from remote to ensure you are using the most up to date info.
 Then check which branches are merged by running `git branch --merged`.
 We will be using `egrep` to grab these and put them into a macro that will delete each merged branch that doesn't fit within the regex.
 To ensure a branch that contains a certain keyword does not get deleted, add it to the `egrep -v "(^...)"` line, with each keyword separated by an OR `|`.
+This is all then passed into {{xargs}} where it sends each merged branch as an argument to `git branch -d`.
+Note that this uses `-d` so it will *only* delete branches that have been merged into the current branch.
+This most likely won't include {{rebased branches|Rebase (git)}}.

 ```bash
 git branch --merged | egrep -v "(^\*|master|main|dev|staging)" | xargs git branch -d